hash-symbol/ical/README.md

 # Solar & DST Events Calendar

-Calendars that put the year's big astronomical moments and clock changes on your schedule: the solstices, the equinoxes, and the start and end of Daylight Saving Time.
+The year's big astronomical moments and clock changes in your calendar: the solstices, the equinoxes, and the start and end of Daylight Saving Time.
 Subscribe once and your calendar keeps itself up to date.

 There's one calendar per time zone.
 The moment of a solstice or equinox is the same everywhere on Earth, but each calendar shows it in your local time and